jotacalderon94/startup/notes.md

 I just create an easy structure to follow later, I added some place holders for the upcoming stuff as required.

+I added some text in the about me page, with my info and repo so the TA can review it.

+I will also add the 3rd party place holder

 ## CSS

 I haven't add yet any style but I don't think this will be a huge problem.
 I worked with the required framework, and it was good, also I liked that there is a big library with resources, that was easy to use.